-Vernon College Board of Trustee members are (seated, 1-r) Bob Ferguson, Chairman, Norman Brints, Secretary, Gene Heatly, Vice Chairman, (standing, 1-r) Brad Bolton, Sylvia G. Mahoney, Curtis Graf, and James Streit.
+Vernon College Board of Trustees members are (seated, l-r) Gene Heatly, Chairman, Bob Ferguson, Vice Chairman, Norman Brints, Secretary (standing, l-r) Vicki Pennington, Dr. Todd Smith, Sylvia G. Mahoney, and Curtis Graf.

 This catalog is for information purposes and does not constitute a contract.
-This catalog expires and cannot be used for graduation after the end of the summer semester, 2015.
+This catalog expires and cannot be used for graduation after the end of the summer semester, 2016.
 A student may receive a certificate or degree from Vernon College in accordance with the requirements stated in the catalog in effect at the time he/she enters Vernon College or those catalogs of any subsequent years.
 The requirements must be completed within five years of the beginning date of the catalog selected.
 A minimum of three (3) semester hours must be completed during the year the selected catalog was in effect.
 Degree and certificate requirements must be from one catalog, which begins in the fall semester and runs through the end of summer school of the next calendar year.
 All regulations and conditions other than those stated above are subject to change.
 These changes may supersede catalog regulations.
 Vernon College reserves the right to make changes in this catalog as needs arise and to make final interpretations of the statements contained therein.
 Without notice the College reserves the right to change tuition, fees, and related requirements and regulations as prescribed by the Board of Trustees, the Texas Higher Education Coordinating Board or Legislative action.